naturerobots/mbf_docs/docs/tutorials/beginner/beyond_relay.md

 In the previous example, we used a relay to Move Base with a Move Base `SimpleActionServer`.
 Using this method, the Move Base Flex is hidden, so to speak, inside the relay, and the corresponding Move Base Client is limited to the functionality of the Move Base Action Server.
 The following example will use the additional information the Move Base Flex Action Server provides.

-We can, however, use the Move Base Flex Action server that is started with Move Base Flex to interact with the framework directly.
+We can use the Move Base Flex Action server that is started with Move Base Flex to interact with the framework directly.
 This is the circle driving robot with Move Base Flex only.

 ### Code